 On to cable TV.
 With the escalating costs of cable, it eventually became less costly to switch to satellite.
 I had hundreds of channels and still didn’t have anything to watch!
-The installation and support of the satellite system was excellent (more on that later), but the simple act of canceling my cable service took months.
-With each passing month a new bill would arrive, announcing an escalating monthly balance.
-I would call the cable company; they would assure me our service was indeed cancelled and they had no idea why we kept being billed.
+The installation and support of the satellite system were excellent (more on that later), but the simple act of canceling my cable service took months.
+With each passing month, a new bill would arrive, announcing an escalating monthly balance.
+I would call the cable company; they would assure me our service was indeed canceled and they had no idea why we kept being billed.
 This went on for over six months.
 I seriously doubt any company can be that incompetent, so my cynical nature speculates they were intentionally doing this to pad their receivables.

 Years ago when I installed DSL, the big challenge came in disconnecting my now unneeded dialup line.
 Because of a previous service debacle, my Internet line had become the billed number and my listed number became secondary.
 The representative, fortunately a knowledgeable one, apologized that the only solution was to cancel the entire bill and then reinstall my main line.
 This would only be a billing function and my phone service would not be interrupted.

 However, there would be side effects.
-First, I would need to call their DSL division to make sure my DSL wasn’t cancelled and to update my billing arrangement.
+First, I would need to call their DSL division to make sure my DSL wasn’t canceled and to update my billing arrangement.
 Apparently, this was common, because the DSL representative immediately understood the problem and knew just what to do.
-Then I would need to call my long distance carrier to make sure that when my service was “reinstalled” I would be put on my same rate plan and not their higher default plan.
+Then I would need to call my long-distance carrier to make sure that when my service was “reinstalled” I would be put on my same rate plan and not their higher default plan.
 I had to make a third call for my white page listing.
 Surprisingly, each call had its desired effect.
 But imagine the turmoil that would have ensued had the first representative not fully informed me of all the ramifications and exactly what I needed to do.
 Exceptional customer service, however, would never have put me in the position to make those calls in the first place and even good customer service would have done so for me.
 Quality service didn’t sell it, being the only game in town did.